moleculediscovery/workshop2023/index.md

 [TBA] --->

 ### Registration
-The workshop will be open for everyone without registration fee.
+The workshop will be open to everyone without a registration fee.

 ### Schedule
 Fri, Dec.
 8th 2023, 09:00 am - 6:00 pm, CET, online format